luanvothanh12/Repcode/README.md

    * Make any requested changes and update the PR.

 ### Guidelines
+* Feel free to check out the Issues tab and comment on issues you want to work on (or add you own!)
 * Follow the existing code style.
 * Test your changes thoroughly.
 * Write descriptive commit messages.